Logo Icon

 Number of Questions 120 92

-Scoring Pattern +1 mark for each correct answer, the total marks required are 150.
-Test scores will be provided as a scaled score between 420 and 480, a score band, along with percentile rank.
+Scoring Pattern +1 mark for each correct answer; the total marks required are 150.
+Test scores will be provided as a scaled score between 420 and 480, a score band, and a percentile rank.

-Marking Scheme Each objective question will carry 1 mark.
-An incorrect answer will carry a penalty of 0.25 mark.
+Marking Scheme Each objective question will carry one mark.
+An incorrect answer will result in a penalty of 0.25.
 No penalties for incorrect answers

 LegalEdge CLAT Result